-This policy sets out the approach of the Cardiff and Vale University Health Board (the UHB) to special leave and the procedure for dealing with applications for leave.
+This policy sets out the approach of the

+to special leave and the procedure for dealing with applications for special leave.

-This policy is intended to ensure that the UHB complies with section 57A of the Employment Rights Act 1996, as amended by the Employment Relations Act 1999, which came into effect on 15th December 1999.
-These regulations provide a right for employees to request a reasonable amount of time off work to deal with unexpected or sudden emergencies and to make any necessary long-term arrangements; together with section 50 of the Employment Rights Act 1996, these regulations ensure that employees are allowed reasonable time off work to perform certain public duties.
+This policy is intended to ensure that the

+complies with section 57A of the Employment Rights Act 1996, as amended by the Employment Relations Act 1999, and the Civil Partnership Act 2004.
+This legislation provides a right for employees to request a reasonable amount of time off work to deal with unexpected or sudden emergencies and to make any necessary longterm arrangements; section 50 of the Employment Rights Act 1996, ensures that employees are allowed reasonable time off work to perform certain public duties.

-In line with the Equality Act 2010, the UHB is committed to implementing the policy in a way which promotes the fair and equal treatment of all employees and eliminates discrimination on the grounds of race, disability, gender, gender reassignment, age, sexual orientation, religion and belief, language and human rights.
+In line with the Equality Act 2010, the

+is committed to implementing the policy in a way which promotes the fair and equal treatment of all employees and eliminates discrimination on the grounds of race, disability, gender, gender reassignment, marriage and civil partnership, age, sexual orientation, religion or belief, language and human rights.
 It is the responsibility of managers and employees to ensure that they implement this policy/procedure in a manner that recognises and respects the diversity of the workforce and the different needs of all employees.